jacques/docs.npmjs.com/content/orgs/setup.md

 ## Adding Members to an Organization

 By default, your Organization is set up with a [developers team][8].
-The purpose of this team is  to contain the whole of your Organization's members.
-When you add a member to your Organization that user is automatically added to the developers team.
+Whenever you add a new member to your Organization, they are automatically added to the developers team.

 You may delete the developers team.
 If you do, newly added Organization members will not be added to any teams by default.

+For more information about the developers team, see [/orgs/developers-team]

 To add a member to your organization, you add them by their npm username via the [Organization Dashboard][10].